-3.12 Impairment testing of goodwill, other intangible assets and property, plant and equipment
+3.10 Impairment testing of property, plant and equipment

 For the purposes of assessing impairment, assets are grouped at the lowest levels for which there are largely independent cash inflows (cash-generating units).
 As a result, some assets are tested individually for impairment and some are tested at cash-generating unit level.
-Goodwill is allocated to those cash-generating units that are expected to benefit from the said goodwill and represent the lowest level within the Company at which management monitors goodwill.